Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 \subsection{Comparison of spectral functions with large perturbations at infinity}

-In Section~\ref{s:comparison}, we show that, for differential operators, $Q$, acting on $C^\infty(\mathbb{R}^d)$, one can make large perturbations of $\semOp{Q}$ `at infinity' without modifying the spectral function of $\semOp{Q}$ substantially.
-Indeed, one can even make changes to $\semOp{Q}$ which completely change the nature of the spectrum of $\semOp{Q}$ but, nevertheless, result in small changes to the spectral function in compact sets.
-We postpone the statement of the precise results to Section~\ref{s:comparison} and instead give a simpler example here.
+We now discuss results that hold in any dimension $d\geq 1$.
+In Section~\ref{s:comparison}, we show that, for differential operators, $\mathbf{Q}$, acting on $C^\infty(\mathbb{R}^d)$, one can make large perturbations of $\semOp{\mathbf{Q}}$ `at infinity' without modifying the spectral function of $\semOp{\mathbf{Q}}$ substantially.
+Indeed, one can even make changes to $\semOp{\mathbf{Q}}$ which completely change the nature of the spectrum of $\semOp{\mathbf{Q}}$ but, nevertheless, result in small changes to the spectral function in compact sets.
+We postpone the statement of the precise results to Section~\ref{s:comparison} and instead give a simpler version of these results here.